stdNullPtr/zoom-bot/README.md

 # Zoom Bot

 ## *Still in Development*
-This is a proof of concept simple app that joins bot into a zoom call.
+This is a proof of concept simple app that joins bots into a zoom call.
 No description/guide will be given - read the code.

 ## Running the application